chandanpasunoori/dns-sync/README.md

 # dns-sync
-Checks dns records are in sync with expected value
+Syncs dns records from active instances to dns zone